katydid/regex-deriv-lean/learnings/DetectClassical.md

 import ...
 ```

-In your the folder `Myproject/Linter` you will need to create a file called `DetectClassical.lean`:
+In your folder `Myproject/Linter` you will need to create a file called `DetectClassical.lean`:

 ```lean
 -- Thank you to Damiano Testa